ClawsLikeLion/itgc-compliance-dashboard-twu-capstone/README.md

 ## Files Included

 - `app.py` - Streamlit dashboard application
-- `CAPSTONE.ipynb` - Jupyter Notebook testing logic and analysis
+- `CAPSTONE.ipynb` - Jupyter Notebook testing logic and analysis (not part of final product)
 - `requirements.txt` - Python packages required to run the dashboard
-- CSV files - Synthetic data files used for the capstone demonstration in streamlit (3)
+- CSV files - Synthetic data files used for the capstone demonstration in streamlit (3) and control library (1)
 - Final Paper

 ## How to Run the Dashboard (powershell terminal)